Machame Route 7 days Itinerary

 Day 8: Descent from Millennium Camp (3,820m) to Mweka Gate (1,640m)

-• Habitat: Rainforest
+Habitat: Rainforest

-• Collect your summit certificate at the gate
+• Receive your summit certificate if eligible.

 Day 9 Depart Tanzania